-Venice of the North, Sin City or simply ADAM.
-These are just few of its nicknames.
-Here, there are more canals than Venice, there are more bikes than people, there is so much freedom than anywhere else in the world.
+Venice of the North, Sin City, or simply ADAM.
+These are just a few of its nicknames.
+Here, there are more canals than in Venice, there are more bikes than people, there is so much freedom than anywhere else in the world.
 Welcome to the city of Amsterdam, the city that has something for everyone from mouthwatering food to exquisite museums and everything in between, all in A’DAM style.

 Here are the places to visit in Amsterdam, we named it, city of surprises-

 Start the day at the Pancake bakery

 It couldn’t get better than starting the day in the best neighborhood in the city – Jordaan which is close to Centraal Station.
 Walking in the streets along the canals, over the historic bridges checking the rustic old shops and restaurants is the perfect start to explore the city.
 One of those dark, mysterious, and vintage buildings is The Pancake Bakery.